tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

         : pin
         : id
         : get_task_value(task_id).

 *** Observations ****

 - inline keyword is ignored.
 - The library is intended to work together with serial communication.
-It has been observed that serial communication can interfere with perfomance of servos.
-It is might be possible to improve that in the future.
+  Relying on millis() however does not generate a good signals.
+  Trying to use Timer1.
+So far so good.
+  Also serial communication might be messing with millis() too.
+- Staggering tasks (using set_task_wtime())  is important.
+Almost does not work without it, but works well with it.

 *** Notes ****